cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - m: 1
 - H: SHA-512
 - L: 96
+- h\_eff: 1

+The suites P521-SHA512-SW-RO- and P521-SHA512-SW-NU- are specified by

+- f: Shallue-van de Woestijne method, {{sw}}
+- Z: 1

+The suites P521-SHA512-SSWU-RO- and P521-SHA512-SSWU-NU- are specified by

 - f: Simplified SWU method, {{simple-swu}}
 - Z: -2
-- h\_eff: 1

-An optimized example implementation of the above mapping is given in {{map-to-p256}}.

 ## Suites for curve25519 and edwards25519 {#suites-25519}